AleksaZatezalo/Impersonator-Shell/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
+In the interest of fostering an open environment, we as contributors and maintainers pledge to making participation in our project and our community a productive experience for everyone.

 ## Our Responsibilities